nicholasdakis/level_up/README.md

 - **Build your own routines** with custom exercises, set counts, and estimated duration
 - **Create custom exercises** with your own name, muscle groups, and equipment
 - **Log any workout** with per-set weight and reps tracking, a live elapsed timer, and a Previous column showing your last session's numbers
+- **Configurable rest timer** between sets with an optional auto-start after checking off a set
 - **Personal Record detection** in real time during a session, with a summary on the finish screen
 - **Earn XP** on workout completion with a bonus for longer sessions
+- **Workout Analytics** with volume trends, muscle group breakdowns, PR tracking, and session statistics
 - **Activity heatmap** showing 16 weeks of training frequency
 - **Today's overview** card with daily volume, sets, reps, duration, and muscles worked
 - **Recent workouts** card for a quick look at past sessions
 - **Collapsible mini bar** stays above the nav bar while a session is active so you can use other tabs without losing your workout
+- **Persistent foreground notification** during active sessions for quick access without reopening the app
 - **Session persistence** so active workouts survive app kills and are fully restored on relaunch

 ### 4) Progress

 A dedicated progression hub combining leveling, achievements, and leaderboard in one place:

-- **Leaderboard** showing the top players sorted by level and XP, with your own rank highlighted
+- **Leaderboards** showing the top players with filters for XP, foods logged, and workouts logged, with your own rank highlighted
 - **Rank system** with named tiers (Beginner, Rising, Committed, Dedicated, Unstoppable, Legendary)
 - **Badges** earned by completing achievements across food logging, exploration, streaks, referrals, and more
 - **Multi-tier badges** with progress bars and percentage labels showing advancement toward the next tier